asd3ll/Beefslider/README.md

 ## Contact Information

 If you have questions, feedback, or collaboration inquiries, please feel free to reach out via private message.

+## License
+This project is copyrighted.
+All rights reserved.